j-y26/Epigenomic-Pipelines/protein_dna_interaction/README.md

 ### Reproducibility and coverage

-The reproducibility of the ATAC-seq data is assessed by the correlation of the read coverage between replicates.
+The reproducibility of the ChIP-seq data is assessed by the correlation of the read coverage between replicates.
 The read coverage is calculated using the `deepTools` package.
 We will generate a coverage plot and a correlation plot to assess the quality of the mapped reads.